 New Payroll Initiators

 The following guidelines are meant to help new payroll initiators as well as anyone needing a refresher on the processing steps needed to hire & pay a Homewood student; regardless of where the student is working within the university system.
-Hiring a student is similar to on-boarding any employee in that you must already have, else create a vacant position; initiate a New Hire ISR; and the student must complete a Form I-9.
+Hiring a student is similar to onboarding any employee in that you must already have, else create a vacant position; initiate a New Hire ISR; and the student must complete a Form I-9.
 Detailed instructions for these and other critical steps are outlined below.
-Also, you MUST select Student Employment Services as PDF Document: Approver II on the ISR form.
+Also, you must select University Experiential Learning as PDF Document: Approver II on the ISR form.
 Failure to do so could cause a delay in payroll.

 Steps to Hire & Pay a Homewood Student